What is cloud accounting? Trying to choose the best accounting software for your business can be difficult.

 If this is the case, it is worth looking at some of the traditional options for the desktop versions.

 What is Cloud Accounting? – Choosing the right package

 There are so many different options for online accounting software that finding the right one may be a minefield.
-Start by looking at what each one has to offer and prices.
-Most have a free trial, so it is worth spending some time looking in detail how they work and how easy they are.
+Start by looking at what each one has to offer and the prices.
+Most have a free trial, so it is worth looking in detail at how they work and how easy they are.

-If you are still not sure speak to other people including accountant and business owners.
+If you are still not sure to speak to other people, including accountants and business owners.

 Check out our guide on the best accounting software for small business.
 It includes the best free and paid options.

 Conclusion to What is Cloud Accounting?

 Cloud accounting for small businesses is when your accounts are held remotely by a third party.